Custody and the Domestic Violence Presumption

 Family Code Section 3044(a) will likely also play a part in the recently filed dissolution of Beverly Hills Housewife, Adrienne Maloof and her husband Paul Nassif.
 The Bravo reality star recently filed a request for a restraining order claiming that her husband was physically violent toward one of the couple’s sons, including allegations of spanking and choking.
 Adrienne’s request for a temporary restraining order was granted and pending the hearing, Adrienne has been awarded temporary sole custody of the parties’ three sons.
 If the court were to make a finding of domestic violence it could have a long term effect on the couple’s legal and physical custody arrangement.

 At Mello & Pickering, LLP, we handle domestic violence cases as well as custody and visitation issues of all types.
-Whether you have questions about your rights with regard to custody and visitation or are concerned for your child’s welfare due to the other parents’ actions, give us a call to set up a free 20 minute telephone conference or an in person meeting at (408) 288–7800.
+Whether you have questions about your rights with regard to custody and visitation or are concerned for your child’s welfare due to the other parents’ actions, give us a call to set up a free consultation or an in person meeting at (408) 288–7800.

 1Family Code Section 3044(c): “For purposes of this section, a person has "perpetrated domestic violence" when he or she is found by the court to have intentionally or recklessly caused or attempted to cause bodily injury, or sexual assault, or to have placed a person in reasonable apprehension of imminent serious bodily injury to that person or to another, or to have engaged in any behavior involving, but not limited to, threatening, striking, harassing, destroying personal property or disturbing the peace of another, for which a court may issue an ex parte order pursuant to Section 6320 to protect the other party seeking custody of the child or to protect the child and the child's siblings.”